showtime-xyz/nft-editions/README.md

 - moved from OpenZeppelin's ERC721 as a base class to solmate's
 - moved from OpenZeppelin's string libraries to Solady's (`LibString.toString(uint256)`, `LibString.escapeJSON(string)` and `Base64.encode(bytes)`)
 - `Edition` now inherits from `EditionMetadataRenderer` instead of using an external `SharedNFTLogic` library
-- use Solidity errors instead of strings
+- Solidity errors instead of strings
 - [removed unnecessary functions from the ABI](https://github.com/showtime-xyz/nft-editions/commit/9464226141b4e4efe883ca23716c5a3c302eaf12)